-Generic name: sofosbuvir
+Generic name: SOFOSBUVIR 400mg

 Dosage form: tablet, film coated

 The information at Drugs.com is not a substitute for medical advice.
-ALWAYS consult your doctor or pharmacist.
+Always consult your doctor or pharmacist.

-|Patients with genotype 1 or 4 CHC||SOVALDI + peginterferon alfa* + ribavirin†||12 weeks|
+|Genotype 1 or 4||SOVALDI + peginterferon alfa* + ribavirin†||12 weeks|

 Patients with Hepatocellular Carcinoma Awaiting Liver Transplantation

-Dose reduction of SOVALDI is not recommended.
+Dosage reduction of SOVALDI is not recommended.

-If a patient has a serious adverse reaction potentially related to peginterferon alfa and/or ribavirin, the peginterferon alfa and/or ribavirin dose should be reduced or discontinued.
-Refer to the peginterferon alfa and ribavirin prescribing information for additional information about how to reduce and/or discontinue the peginterferon alfa and/or ribavirin dose.
+If a patient has a serious adverse reaction potentially related to peginterferon alfa and/or ribavirin, the peginterferon alfa and/or ribavirin dosage should be reduced or discontinued, if appropriate, until the adverse reaction abates or decreases in severity.
+Refer to the peginterferon alfa and ribavirin prescribing information for additional information about how to reduce and/or discontinue the peginterferon alfa and/or ribavirin dosage.